 Gel batteries are also capable of deep cycling activities and applications, which include wind and solar energy, golf carts, wheelchairs, medical equipment, cleaning equipment, electric cars, marine boats, and so on.

-Since they have an immobile electrolyte, this will allow you to discharge them even more compared to AGM batteries – as much as 90%, while still getting a better cycle life.
+Since they have an immobile electrolyte, this will allow you to discharge them even more than AGM batteries – as much as 90%, while still getting a better cycle life.

 Similar to the AGM battery, the number of cycles will reduce as you discharge gel batteries, but this higher cycle life will make the gel battery a more expensive choice.

-It is also important to remember that gel batteries are quite sensitive, and they will need special chargers to handle them; you cannot use the same charger for both a gel and AGM battery.
+It is also important to remember that gel batteries are quite sensitive and will need special chargers to handle them; you cannot use the same charger for both a gel and an AGM battery.

 YTX12-BS iGel battery